spacetelescope/jwst/README.md

     conda create -n jwst_env python
     conda activate jwst_env

+*Note: The conda create command above will obtain the latest available python version which may newer than the version against which the jwst package has been most extensivesly tested.
+An explicit version pin may be used here to obtain a particular python version. i.e*

+    conda create -n jwst_env python=3.7.4
+    conda activate jwst_env

 ### Installing for end-users ###

 To install a released (tagged) version, you can install directly from Github.
 To install tagged release ``jwst 0.13.8``: